User object names in the OpenShift cluster

 For all described proposals, Keycloak can be configured to require that the property must be unique per realm.

-objects which are associated with multiple Keycloak users with any of the described proposals.
+Therefore, we don’t risk having OpenShift User objects which are associated with multiple Keycloak users with any of the described proposals.

-property as the identifier used for the OpenShift User
+We decide to use the Username property as the identifier used for the OpenShift User object.

-This choice provides the best trade-off in our eyes, as it allows users to change their E-Mail address at any time and it shows users a human-verifiable output when running oc whoami
+This choice provides the best trade-off in our eyes, as it allows users to change their E-Mail address at any time and it shows users a human-verifiable output when running oc whoami.